premchander-revature/interviewquestions/DDL.md

 ------

-20.In which of the following query used to create a table with no rows?
+20.Which of the following query is used to create a table with no rows?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)